nadrane/blog/source/_posts/build-your-own-regex.md

 `search("a?b?c?", "abc")` -> `true`
 `search("a?b?c?", "")`    -> `true`

-The first step is to modify `match` to detect when a `?` character is present and then delegate to the `makeQuestion` function, which we will define shortly.
+The first step is to modify `match` to detect when a `?` character is present and then delegate to the `matchQuestion` function, which we will define shortly.

 ```js
 function match(pattern, text) {